casualcore/casual-quarkus/example/soak-testing.md

 ## The applications

-### DB Application
+### Database application (db-app)

-Uses an in memory db
+Uses an in-memory database.

-To see if there are any indoubt transactions:
+To verify whether there are any in-doubt transactions:
 ```sh
 find ObjectStore -type f 2>/dev/null
 ```